hailegiorgis16/ETS0607-15/README.md

  The setdefault() method in Python is used to get the value of a key in a dictionary.
 If the key doesn't exist, it inserts the key with a specified default value and returns that default value.
 # update()
  The update() method is used to update a dictionary with elements from another dictionary or from an iterable of key-value pairs.
 It merges the contents of the provided dictionary or iterable into the existing dictionary.
+# values()
+ The values() method returns a view object that displays a list of all values in the dictionary.
+This view object reflects any changes made to the dictionary.